pedrohcs8/YH-3492AW/README.md

 * main.c: Simple counter for testing all digits at once
 * testingbuttons.c: Program to go through each segment and each digit using the 2 buttons included in the schematics

-To compile simply rename the file you want to main.c run: **sh compile.sh**
+To compile simply rename the file you want to main.c and run: **sh compile.sh**

 This project was created using my [PicoSchetchCreator](https://github.com/pedrohcs8/PicoSchetchCreator)